exonum/exonum/TUTORIAL.md

 For writing your first test create `tests` directory according to the cargo integration testing [manual][integration-tests].
-After that, create file `tests/transactions.rs` with the content similar to written below.
+After that, create file `tests/transactions.rs` with the content similar to the one written below.

 ```rust
 extern crate exonum;